fournip1/JPAFBOARD/README.md

 # Ze PAF Board

-This small Java application is a bespoke media player taylored for **sound stage managers working on improv' shows**.
+This small Java application is a bespoke media player designed for **sound stage managers working on improv' shows**.

 > In an improv' show, the sound manager should be able to play the right track at the right moment instantaneously, depending on what's happening on stage.

-Up to now, this could either be achieved with a live musician or with a standard music board.
-Of course a live musician is the ideal solution.
-Alternatively, if you want to rely on a very small set of tracks, a straightforward music board can do the job too.
+Until now, this could be achieved either with a live musician or with a standard music board.
+Obviously, a live musician is the ideal solution.
+Alternatively, if you want to rely on a very small set of tracks, a simple music board can do the job too.

-But in my case, I wanted to pick-up my song amongst a wide music library.
-That's why I designed this tool.
+But in my case, I wanted to pick up my song from a large music library.
+That's why I created this tool.

 **The basic principle underlying this tool is to associate keywords to tracks.**

 > Let's illustrate!
-Suppose that you have a track with the sound of a running chainsaw.
+Suppose that you have a track with the sound of a chainsaw running.
 You can set the keywords *fear*, *forest*, *accident* for this track.
-Doing so the song will be accessible behind the buttons corresponding to these keywords.
+The song will then be accessible via the buttons corresponding to these keywords.

 ## Features

 The board allows the user to:

 * find music based on keywords, title, artist, using the search bar;
-* quickly access the list of keywords on a grid and get the songs associated to a given keyword by pressing the related button;
+* quickly access the list of keywords on a grid and get the songs associated to a given keyword by pressing the corresponding button;
-* add songs to the music database with a straightforward drag and drop;
+* add songs to the music database by simply dragging and dropping;
-* play a song by double clicking on it;
+* play a song by double-clicking on it;
-* edit a song and modify the title, artist and list of keywords associated to it;
+* edit a song and modify the title, artist and list of keywords;
 * edit a keyword;
 * remove a song or a keyword.

 ## Download and install

-All the needed files to run the application are in [this directory](/installers).
+All the files needed  to run the application are in [this directory](/installers).

-### For debian-based distributions (ubuntu, mint, raspbian...)
+### For Debian-based distributions (ubuntu, mint, raspbian...)

 You may use a ready made installer for debian (.deb).
 Simply run the command:

 > sudo dpkg -i jpafboard_2.1_amd64.deb

-It creates the shortcut ***JPafBoard*** in your applications' menu.
+This will create a ***JPafBoard*** shortcut  in your applications menu.

-If you want to desinstall it, run:
+If you want to uninstall it, run:

 > sudo apt remove JPafBoard

-### For windows and Mac OS.
+### For Windows and Mac OS.

-1. Make sure that java 17 is set on your computer by downloading and installing jdk 17 [here for windows 64B](/https://download.oracle.com/java/17/archive/jdk-17.0.7_windows-x64_bin.msi) or [there for mac OS](https://download.oracle.com/java/17/archive/jdk-17.0.7_macos-x64_bin.dmg).
+1. Make sure that Java 17 is set on your computer by downloading and installing jdk 17 [here for Windows 64B](/https://download.oracle.com/java/17/archive/jdk-17.0.7_windows-x64_bin.msi) or [there for mac OS](https://download.oracle.com/java/17/archive/jdk-17.0.7_macos-x64_bin.dmg).
 2. Download and double click on the Java-PafBoard... jar to launch the application.

-> If it does not work, please check that you have downloaded the files corresponding to your operating system.
+> If it does not work, please check that you have downloaded the correct files for your operating system.
 > You may as well try the *open with* command and check that the jar file is correctly opened with Java 17.
 > If it still doesn't work, please [drop me an email](mailto:fournip1@hotmail.com).